proactiveprogramming/proactiveprogramming/README.md

 A selection of these articles is included in a repository called articles.

 ### Unpaid independent work
-I have been working on three independent projects.
-They are still a work in progress, and I am unsure at the current time if I am going to include (open for the public) this work.
-At the current time, I am not sure what my future plans are for these projects.
+I have been working on three independent projects: BothSideDiscover, XtremeHebrew, and SolidVote.

+They are all still a work in progress, and I am unsure at the current time if I am going to open the products to the public or keep things proprietary.
+Or if I will end up with a hybrid model of a simple version being open source and a more complete and complex version being propreitary.

 <!---
 proactiveprogramming/proactiveprogramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.